portsoc/hangman-in-branches/README.md

 ### Aligning of elements and flexbox

-Let's start by centre-aligning elements on the page and making them flexible.
+We start by centre-aligning elements and specifying a flexible layout (using [flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)).
+Since we want our sections to stack on top of each other vertically (like a column), we have to specify a `flex-direction` of `column`.
-Our change will affect all elements on the page:
+Again, our change will affect all elements on the page:

 ```css
 body,